n0vedad/lcdproc_g15/FAQ.md

 **Q: Can hardware buttons override software RGB settings?**
 A: With `hid_reports`: Yes, hardware buttons can easily override software colors.
 With `led_subsystem`: Hardware settings are synchronized with software settings.

+**Q: Do RGB settings affect G15 devices?**
+A: No. RGB commands are automatically disabled for G15 devices (USB IDs `046d:c222`, `046d:c227`) since they don't have RGB hardware.
+Only G510/G510s devices receive RGB commands.

 **Q: How do I change RGB colors?**
 A: Set `BacklightRed`, `BacklightGreen`, `BacklightBlue` values (0-255) in `/etc/LCDd.conf`, then restart `lcdd.service`.